Risk Factors Dashboard

 Our brand is still being nurtured.
 It is of critical importance that we create and develop brand awareness in our industry in order to attract new clients and business partners.
 Our major competitors have built well-known brands and continue to increase their influence.
 Our failure to create and develop brand awareness for any reason may result in a material adverse effect on our business, operational results, and financial position.

-Our ability to adequately protect our trade names, trademarks and patents could have an impact on our brand images and ability to penetrate new markets.
+Our ability to adequately protect our trade names, trademarks, copyrights and domain names could adversely affect our brand images and ability to expand our business.

 We may be impacted by our ability to adequately source, distribute and sell merchandise and other materials in China.